-Set forth below is a compilation of all 2024 taxes levied by such jurisdictions per \$100 of assessed valuation and the District's 2025 tax rate.
+Set forth below is a compilation of all 2024 taxes levied by such jurisdictions per \$100 of assessed valuation.
 Such levies do not include local assessments for community associations, fire department contributions, charges for solid waste disposal, or any other dues or charges made by entities other than political subdivisions.
-For the 2025 tax year, the District has levied a total tax rate of \$0.73 per \$100 of assessed valuation.
+For the 2025 tax year, the District has authorized publication of a notice of public hearing to consider its proposed total tax rate of \$0.73 per \$100 of assessed valuation.

 Taxing Jurisdiction 2024 Tax Rate

-The District(a) \$0.730000
+The District \$0.750000

 Fort Bend County 0.422000

 Lamar Consolidated Independent School District 1.146900

 Fort Bend Co.
 LID No. 6 0.335000

 Total Tax Rate \$2.648900